- Improvement of Customer Satisfaction

 Toshiba Group offers various training programs for its employees to help them understand the importance of customer satisfaction and acquire the skills necessary to provide good customer support services.

-In FY2023, we distributed two training videos in June on “The basics of business communication” and “The basics of writing business e-mails” to improve skills.
+In FY2024, we distributed training videos on “the basics of business communication” and “the basics of writing business e-mails” to improve skills.

 Policy on Customer Information Protection